sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

 ## Excercise 2: Configure Release

 We will use ARM template as **Infrastructure as a Code**  in the release definition to provision the required resources (App Service) on Azure.

-> **Note** : Its important to follow the <a href="https://github.com/Microsoft/VSTS-DevOps-Labs/tree/endpointworkaround/endpointworkaround">Service Endpoint Workaround</a> document to have a successful deployment on Azure.

 1. Go to **Releases** under **Build and Release** tab, Select release definition **PHP** and click **Edit**